The Algebra of the Atonement

 When Christ suffered and died he took our place because an infinite being suffered and was dead for a finite time.
 The payment was exactly what was needed, namely infinite man-years as shown below.

 (infinite man) x (finite hours) = infinite man-hours

-In Christ we are able to reach the end of the ELSE statement.
+In Christ we are able to reach the end of the ELSE statement and go back to the Start.
 However where do we go from there?
 We go back to the original IF statement because we are “born again”.
-If we are in Christ, we now meet the qualifications of the IF statement and enter into fellowship with God and eternal life.
+If we are in Christ, we now meet the qualifications of the IF statement and enter into fellowship with God and eternal life which has no end.
+It is eternal.
 Moreover, the righteousness that is imputed to us is sure and not dependent on our own efforts.
 This ensures that we NEVER fail the IF test.